 If we choose the latter, then we are taking responsibility for own salvation.
 This alone creates a powerful shift in perception.
 Our focus moves from the external – the person who impedes us, the job that doesn’t function, the city that’s too loud, the weather that’s too wet, whatever – to our thoughts.
 We give attention to thought itself.

 When we give attention to thought, sooner or later we learn that its flow is no different than anything else that is external – a river, a tree, the song of a bird.
 Its apparent importance and power are simply affects we’ve assigned to it and then pretended that we weren’t involved in it at all.
-But the truth is that of itself, it is nothing.
+But the truth is that of itself, thought is nothing.
 It is merely another external detail.

 A Course in Miracles meets us where we are, accommodates our illusions of preference, and moves us as far into healing as we are ready and willing to go.
 It is very practical and efficient, and its efficacy is premised mostly our willingness to let it work without getting in the way.

 And so at last our attention moves away from mental thought and towards what A Course in Miracles calls “the thoughts we think with God” (e.g. W-pI.51.4:4).
+In those thoughts our joy and peace are found.
+In those thoughts is our home.

 More and more I appreciate and respect the deeply personal nature of A Course in Miracles.
 It meets us where we are, accommodates our illusions of preference, and moves us as far into healing as we are ready and willing to go.
 It is very practical and efficient, and its efficacy is premised mostly our willingness to let it work without getting in the way.